-I’ve been a fan of Mexican actress Kate del Castillo ever since I got hooked on the Televisa novela La Mentira back in the ’90s.
+I’ve been a fan of Mexican actress Kate del Castillo ever since getting hooked on Televisa novela La Mentira in the ’90s.
 I learned so much Spanish watching that show!
-I love Kate’s badass characters and her outspoken personality, both on and off screen.
-She has a pithy, colorful way of expressing herself that has me grabbing my notebook and jotting down lots of fun new vocabulary whenever I listen to her!
+I love Kate’s badass characters and her outspoken personality, both on- and off-screen.

 Here’s how to learn Spanish with Kate del Castillo movies and TV shows and podcasts:

-Kate’s been producing a lot of great original content for Netflix!
+Kate’s produced a lot of great original content for Netflix.
 If you are an intermediate or advanced learner, I recommend watching with Spanish subtitles as studies show it enhances language learning.

-These shows are on Netflix streaming in the US as of May 28, 2018.
+These Kate del Castillo series are on Netflix in the US as of September 8, 2021.
 If you’re not in the US, just click the title to check if the show is available in your country.

 Kate kicks ass in this binge-worthy suspenseful thriller.
 Lots of Mexican slang, especially the chilanguismos spoken in Mexico City, and great location shots of the capital.